metagentools/GraphBin/README.md

 ### Dependencies

+GraphBin installation requires python 3.6 or above with pip3.
 You will need the following dependencies to run GraphBin and related support scripts.
 * [python-igraph](https://igraph.org/python/)
 * [biopython](https://biopython.org/)
 * [cairocffi](https://pypi.org/project/cairocffi/)

 ### Installing GraphBin

-This installation requires python 3.6 or above with pip3.
 You can install GraphBin globally or per user depending on your privileges to the system.

 #### Installing as admin
 ```